gtechnologies/cyclops/README.md

     -   ForwardRef seems to be able to solve the issue
 -   ReactNative doesn't use className like React so we need to figure out an alternative way to pass style by class
 -   Types are not currently working when cyclops is installed as a package
+-   Does not work as styled-components which are common within our codebase

 # Concerns